Giulio

 Ruffini

-Theoretical physicist and computational neuroscientist studying cognition and consciousness through algorithmic information theory — Kolmogorov Theory.
-Scientific Director of BCOM, co-founder of Neuroelectrics and Starlab.
+Theoretical physicist and computational neuroscientist exploring cognition and consciousness through algorithmic information theory — Kolmogorov Theory.
+BCOM · Neuroelectrics · Starlab.

 Science meets